-Just as it’s described on Waze’s Official Blog, a few months, several hundred translated UI strings and a professional recording later, on July 3rd, 2016, my voice, along with a fully Greek UI, made it to the smartphones of Greek-speaking Waze users all over the world.
+Just as it was once described on Waze’s Official Blog, a few months, several hundred translated UI strings and a professional recording later, on July 3rd, 2016, my voice, along with a fully Greek UI, made it to the smartphones of Greek-speaking Waze users all over the world.

 Still can’t stand listening to myself telling me where to go.